jhubrt/demOS/DOCS/BLITSnd/BLITSnd_3.md

     -   For voice 1 & 3, use 0x880 to 0x8FF to set left volume
     -   For voice 2 & 4, use 0x87F to 0x800 to set right volume
-    -   If you use two effects 0x8 on voices of same channel on the same division, the last in voice order will be considered
+    -   If you use two effects 0x8 on voices of same channel on the same row, the last in voice order will be considered
     -   Values are rounded to sets volume at STe LMC balance resolution of -2db steps.
 		XX value determines 0 to 127 range for each side.